craftcms/docs/docs/6.x/extend/avenues.md

 ### Plugin Traits

-A handful of built-in *concerns* handle this bootstrapping process for plugins, providing a declarative way to register many common for define any of their corresponding properties and methods.
+A handful of built-in *concerns* handle this bootstrapping process for plugins, providing a declarative way to [register](registries.md) many common system component types.
-Instead of setting up an event listener to, say, register a field type,
+To take advantage of this automatic registration, use a trait’s corresponding properties and methods:

 - `HasCommands` → `$commands` — List of [command](commands.md) classes exposed to the Artisan CLI.
 - `HasConfig` → `$config` (Boolean) — Set to `false` to prevent [config](config.md) file publishing and discovery.